 The comments of the RighTurn graduates who participated in the discussion group at the transition house indicated that the participants had absorbed and benefited from the treatment program.
 Their learning and experiences had been integrated into their present day lives and has helped them continue their recovery.
 All parts of the program seem to be beneficial.
-Respondents could not identify any single was specifically seminar, workshop or that group responsible for their progress.
+Respondents could not identify any single seminar, workshop or group that was specifically responsible for their progress.